Free Consultation (215) 709-6940

 While an experienced attorney can help you gather additional evidence for your claim, knowing certain details will make your case easier to litigate.

 You should also be aware of where the accident occurred.
 A car accident that occurs in a certain county should not be litigated in a different county that has no ties to the accident.
-Knowing which county your accident occurred will make it easier for an attorney to file your case with the appropriate court.
+Knowing which county your accident occurred in will make it easier for an attorney to file your case with the appropriate court.

 Find an Attorney Licensed in that State

 If you want to file a lawsuit for an accident that occurred in a different state, there are multiple choices that you will have to consider.
-One choice is whether you would like to retain an attorney that operates in the state where you were injured.
+One choice is whether you would like to retain an attorney who operates in the state where you were injured.
 While an attorney in the state where the accident occurred would be more familiar with intricate laws regarding your case, you may be forced to handle the case remotely depending on your proximity to the state in question.
 If you choose to handle your case remotely, you may still have to travel to the state again if your case goes to trial.

-Another possibility is finding an attorney that is licensed to work in your state and the state where you were injured.
+Another possibility is finding an attorney who is licensed to work in your state and the state where you were injured.
 This would make it easier for you to discuss your case with your lawyer.

-If you live near the border and commonly commute or pass into Pennsylvania, this might not be a huge burden for you.
-However, if you were there on a trip or live further away from the border, then this might be a big deal.
-Fortunately, our Pennsylvania personal injury lawyers may be able to handle much of the case – and potentially enter into settlement negotiations – through remote contact (primarily phone and video conferencing), and we may be able to get the case resolved, all without you needing to come back to Pennsylvania.
-If your case does go to court, you might need to appear in person, especially if your testimony will be needed or we want the judge and jury to see your injuries in person.
+Fortunately, our Pennsylvania personal injury lawyers may be able to handle much of the case and potentially enter into settlement negotiations through remote contact (primarily phone and video conferencing).
+We may be able to resolve the case, all without you needing to come back to Pennsylvania.
+If your case goes to court, you might need to appear in person, especially if your testimony will be needed or if we want the judge and jury to see your injuries in person.

 There are a few legal differences between Pennsylvania and New York that might affect your case in pretty big ways.
-In practice, these laws have more of an impact in unique or rare cases than they do in more typical cases, but it is always possible your case could fall into an issue with these legal differences:
+In practice, these laws have more of an impact in unique or rare cases than they do in more typical cases, but it is always possible your case could fall into an issue with these legal differences.

 Comparative Fault Rules